This is going to be one of those once upon a time articles so buckle up and prepare for a story.

 When I wrote my first lines of code I wasn’t quite convinced that I would be able to do that for a living.
 For me it was something that people with extraordinary math and logical abilities could handle.
 Nevertheless I pressed on.
 I went through a bootcamp, got some projects in my portfolio and managed to land an internship at a small digital agency.

 At this point I found everything in the software world amazing so I was more than eager to face any challenge that came my way.
 However, nothing grabbed my interest as much as AJAX and Single Page Applications did.
 This was way back when the first version of Angular (AngularJS) was the framework to use.
-This tool revealed the true power of the web to me.
+It gave me a sense of what is possible on the web.

 I could create shapes, forms, animations and interactions with code.
 The ability to add and remove elements from the DOM dynamically, to send and receive data in real-time based on user input - it blew me away.

 Ever since I started programming professionally I’ve loved the connection with the people on the receiving end of the product.
-I love to see how they use the tool, how they interact with it and how we can make it even better.
-There are a lot of constraints that are outside of our hands so we need to do everything we can to provide good UX.
+I love to see how they use the tool, how they interact with it.
+I enjoyed getting feedback and discovering new ways to make the product even better.
+We have certain constraints put on us so we need to do everything we can with the options that we have available to provide good UX.

 But ”With great power comes great responsibility” - as uncle Ben says.
 This complexity introduces a lot of potential problems which we need to deeply consider when building rich front-end applications.

-We can also give them immediate feedback when they are filling the fields so they know that the data they've put is valid.
-We can prompt them when they are closing the tab to make sure that they don't close the app on accident.
-Those are just the basic considerations for a simple form.
+Let’s get back to the form for a second.
+Maybe we can split it in multiple steps that get stored in local storage in case they leave the site halfway through.
+Putting a progress bar shows the person how far in the process they are and lets them know long it will take.
+We can also give them immediate feedback when they are filling the fields so they know that the data they’ve put is valid.
+We can prompt them when they are closing the tab to make sure that they don’t close the app on accident.
+Those are just some simple considerations - in reality it depends a lot on the aim of the product and the audience.

-Many applications are about some form of data presentation.
-It's critical to provide consistency when someone is reading or updating the data that they are storing with us.
+Most applications are about some form of data presentation - text, images or something else.
+It’s critical to provide consistency when someone is reading or updating the data that they are storing with us.
 Imagine updating some record, then going to another screen and seeing old data.
+This is quite tricky because it depends on components that are not in the UI layer.
+Maybe the user’s request is stuck in a queue (again) or for some other reason hasn’t been processed yet.

 I truly love working on the front-end because I feel that my work provides immediate value for the users.
 Dan Abramov also has a really good article on the Elements of UI Engineering.